 2. Maximizing value

 Providing personalized service, responding to inquiries swiftly and adapting to specific customer requirements are qualities that help travel agents optimize revenue, build brand loyalty and stay relevant in a competitive market.
 An up-to-date GDS solution dramatically increases the efficiency of the booking process, ensuring a more satisfying customer experience.
 Immediate access to a rich source of content also enables agents to book bespoke travel solutions that add value to every trip and keep the customer happy.

 One of the most important things to consider when choosing a GDS is its ability to implement updates without disrupting the workflow.
 Most current GDS versions will implement updates automatically, safeguarding the user from revenue lost due to downtime.

 In a competitive landscape made up of offline and online players, those who stand out and succeed are the ones who provide the best end-to-end booking experience.
 Unlocking all the capabilities an up-to-date GDS has to offer has the power to transform agent-customer relationships.
 It provides agents with opportunities to increase revenue per trip through the upsell of higher value air ancillaries as well as hotel and car products and services.
 Time spent on third-party content searches and cross-checks is eliminated, enabling agents to focus on providing a bespoke service to each customer, increasing the chances of repeat business.

-Learn more about how to unlock the potential of your GDS in our new free eBook.
+Learn more about how to unlock the potential of your GDS in our eBook.